markusmobius/Crowdsourcr/doc_sphinx/usage/installation.rst

 .. _nginx: http://nginx.org/

 For both Linux and Windows you need at least Python 3.7  and ``pip``.
 If you have several Python versions installed you might have to select the correct one by using the command ``python3`` or ``python3.8`` instead of ``python``.
-You can easily check your Python version by typing ``python3.8 --version``.
+You can easily check your Python version by typing ``python --version``.

- Make sure that Python 3.7 is the default Python installation (for example, by ensuring that your Python installation appears first in the PATH environment variable).

-Install the following Python libraries:
+Install the following Python libraries (assuming that your Python 3 installation is invoked with ``python`` command):
 ::

  pip install tornado